(photo @ justbathroomsigns.com)

 Look, I get having a schedule when it comes to your bowel movements and bladder releases.
 Back when I drank coffee on a daily basis, it was pretty much a given that I would need to have my way with a toilet by 11:00 AM.

-But if I let the same student go to the bathroom every day in my class, then pretty much everyone will think that they can.
-Combine that with the previously mentioned Sympathetic Bathroom Symptom, and good luck trying to get anything done in a 45 minute class period.
+But if I let the same student go to the bathroom every day in my class, then everyone will think that they can, too.
+Combine that with the previously mentioned Sympathetic Bathroom Symptom, and good luck trying to get anything done during a 45 minute class period.

 Now if you'll excuse me, I need to go to the bathroom.